 This is another name for Siberian Ginseng.
 It's scientific name is Eleutherococcus senticosus.
 I was unable to find any research Siberian ginseng helps erections in men.
 Siberian ginseng sometimes shows up in exercise supplements but the evidence it helps is mixed.
 For example,

-In this small study published in 2010 titled The effect of eight weeks of supplementation with Eleutherococcus senticosus on endurance capacity and metabolism in human, Siberian ginseng was noted to improve exercise ability, but the study used 800 mg of the herb.
+In this small study, Siberian ginseng was noted to improve exercise ability, but the researchers used 800 mg of the herb.
 That's a lot more than is in Androzene.

-Conversely, in this 2005 study titled, Assessment of the effects of eleutherococcus senticosus on endurance performance, Siberian ginseng did not help exercise even when it was used at 1000-1200 mg per day.
+Conversely, in this 2005 study, Siberian ginseng did not help exercise even when it was used at 1000-1200 mg per day.
 Again, this is a lot more than is in Androzene.

 Since sex is a form of physical activity, this may be why the herb is in Androzene.
 But because of the discrepancies with Siberian ginseng, I'm not sure if it adds anything to the product.

-reveals no studies on this herb as it relates to improving sex.
-In a 2005 study titled Urtica dioica for treatment of benign prostatic hyperplasia: a prospective, randomized, double-blind, placebo-controlled, crossover study, 6 months of stinging nettle root did not raise testosterone levels (or PSA levels) in men with enlarged prostates.
+The scientific name is Urtica dioica and it's also sometimes called stinging nettle root.
+No clinical studies related to this herb improving sex could be located.
+In a 2005 study, 6 months of stinging nettle root did not raise testosterone levels (or PSA levels) in men with enlarged prostates.

 I have seen nettle root in other supplements marketed to men with enlarged prostates.
-For more on nettle root, see my review of Prosvent, a prostate supplement.
+For more on nettle root, see the review of Prosvent, a prostate supplement.

 Could this be why the herb is in Androzene?
 Maybe, but I saw no studies in humans showing saw palmetto helps erections in men.